Free webinar 21 July — Keep your lake open through algae season 21 July · Free webinar

 • Watch trends, not single points—sudden changes often matter more than small differences.

-Lakes and reservoirs: what daily swings can tell you
+Lakes and reservoirs: What daily swings can tell you

 In reservoirs, water and pH often move together with algae dynamics.
 In sunny weather, photosynthesis can raise pH near the surface; at night, respiration can lower it again.
 When those swings widen, managers often see related changes in dissolved oxygen and other indicators.
 Tracking these levels alongside other parameters helps teams spot early warning signs and manage risk before it becomes a visible problem.